Shairport/Privacy_Policy/README.md

 For a better experience, while using our Service, we do not require you to provide us with any personally identifiable information, besides your phone number, name, and USC email.
 We do not track your usage of the app, or your location.

+If you are matched with another user, your phone number and name will be shared with at least one other user.

 No information is shared with third-party companies or services.
 We will not sell, share or use your information to market or advertise to you.

 ### Log Data